tributech-solutions/tributech-docs/docs/guides/guide-create-dataset.md

 ## Next step: connect your data

-In this guide, you created the metadata for a dataset with data sources and streams.
+In this guide, you created the metadata for a Dataset with data sources and streams.
 To learn more about how you can connect your data, continue to the guide for the [data source integration](/guides/guide-integrate-data-source).